nnnsyyy/ADA_Project/README.md

 Some tools we will consider for visualization include: Folium, Bokeh, geoplotlib, Plotly, and Seaborn.

-If there is sufficient data for general trends during evenings/weekends, we would like to do some statistical modeling as was done in [1] for NYC.
+If there is sufficient data for general trends during evenings/weekends, we would like to do some statistical modeling as was done in  [Extracting Urban Patterns from Location-based Social Networks][1] for NYC.
 In this case, we would use scikit-learn and/or Tensorflow.

 An in-depth description of the data cleaning and statistical modeling will be provided in a report.